Professional headshot of Jon Detterich, MD

 Attending Physician

-Clinical Associate Professor of Pediatrics, Keck School of Medicine of USC
+Professor of Clinical Pediatrics and Physiology and Biophysics, Keck School of Medicine of USC

 Dr. Detterich is involved in the detection and pre-term management of fetuses with congenital heart disease and in the post natal care of these patients in the clinic and further imaging of congenital heart lesions utilizing echocardiography and cardiac MRI.
 He is a representative of the Heart Institute at CHLA and an active member of The Institute for Fetal Maternal Health (IMFH) at Hollywood Presbyterian Medical Center (HPMC) to care for fetuses diagnosed with major congenital malformations.